syncfusion-content/flutter-docs/Flutter/barcode/one-dimensional.md

 ## Code128

 `Code128` is a variable length, high density, alphanumeric, linear Barcode Symbology.
 It is capable of encoding full ASCII character set and extended character sets.
 This symbol includes a checksum digit for verification and the Barcode may also be verified character-by-character for parity of each data byte.
-It is used majorly in shipping and packaging industries in worldwide.
+It is used widely in shipping and packaging industries in worldwide.

 The `Code128` symbology encodes the input symbols supported by `Code128A`, `Code128B`, `Code128C`.
 The default symbology type of barcode generator is `Code128`